 Streptococcus agalactiae (Group B Streptococcus (GBS)), colonizes the vaginal or gastrointestinal tract asymptomatically but is capable of causing severe invasive infections (iGBS).[1]
 It is a common cause of sepsis and meningitis among neonates and infants globally.[1,2] In the United States, the Centers for Disease Control and Prevention (CDC) reports that GBS infections occur in approximately 0.4/1,000 infants under three months of age, with outcomes including mortality or long-term complications such as developmental delays, hearing loss, or cerebral palsy.[3,4]

-Infant GBS disease diagnosed within the first seven days of life is classified as early-onset disease (EOD), late-onset disease (LOD) if diagnosed between seven days and three months, or as very late-onset disease (VLOD), when occurring between three months and one year of age.
+Infant GBS disease is classified as early-onset disease (EOD) if diagnosed within the first seven days of life, late-onset disease (LOD) if diagnosed between seven days and three months, or very late-onset disease (VLOD), when occurring between three months and one year of age.
 EOD often results from vertical transmission and is effectively prevented through intrapartum antibiotic prophylaxis (IAP).
 Following IAP implementation in Europe and North America, cases of LOD are now more common than EOD.[5,6] This suggests that LOD might be acquired through different pathways besides vertical acquisition of commensal GBS with later translocation and invasion.
-[7] LOD and VLOD are considered clinically indistinguishable, but it is not known whether bacterial genomic characteristics also differ potentially affecting prevention and treatment strategies, including the coverage of vaccine candidates being developed for iGBS.[8,9]
+[7] LOD and VLOD are considered clinically indistinguishable, but it is not known whether the bacterial isolates associated with each differ genomically, which couldaffect prevention and treatment strategies, including the coverage of vaccine candidates being developed for iGBS.[8,9]

-The substantial clinical burden of GBS meningitis, especially its long-term neurodevelopmental impacts, is well-documented.[10–12] Serotype III strains of the hypervirulent clonal complex 17 (CC17) are the most common cause of meningitis and LOD yet the molecular mechanisms that underlie neurotropism remain unclear.[4–6,10] Scarce data also limit the understanding of the molecular basis of other clinical features of acute infection in infants beyond meningitis, such as ICU admission rates.
+The substantial clinical burden of GBS meningitis, especially its long-term neurodevelopmental impacts, is well-documented.[10–12] Serotype III strains of the hypervirulent clonal complex 17 (CC17) are the most common cause of meningitis and LOD, yet the molecular mechanisms that underlie neurotropism remain unclear.[4–6,10] Scarce data also limit the understanding of the molecular basis of other clinical features of acute infection in infants beyond meningitis, such as ICU admission rates.

-In this study, we characterize the clinical and pathogen genomic characteristics of iGBS cases over a 15-year period.
+In this study, we characterize the clinical and pathogen genomic characteristics of iGBS cases at Boston Children’s Hospital (BCH) over a 15-year period.
 Focusing on post-EOD disease, our dataset provides comprehensive clinical information on iGBS and the opportunity to examine any association between pathogen virulence determinants and clinical outcomes, including ICU admission and meningitis.

 Methods

-Following ethics approval, we obtained 100 iGBS isolates (from blood or cerebrospinal fluid (CSF)) from patients at Boston Children’s Hospital (BCH) collected between 2007 and 2021.
+Following ethics approval, we obtained 100 iGBS isolates (from blood or cerebrospinal fluid (CSF)) from patients at BCH collected between 2007 and 2021.
 The presence of bacteria in the blood indicated bacteremia, while meningitis was defined as positive GBS culture from the CSF and/or CSF pleocytosis.
-The associated demographic, antimicrobial sensitivity profile, laboratory, clinical information, and disposition (between Intensive Care Unit (ICU) and inpatient pediatric unit admissions) were extracted from hospital records for patients who had iGBS.
+The associated demographic, antimicrobial sensitivity profile, laboratory, clinical information, and disposition (between Intensive Care Unit (ICU) and inpatient pediatric unit admissions) were extracted from hospital records.

 Whole-genome sequencing (WGS), antibiotic susceptibility testing (AST) and Genomic analysis

-A full description of WGS, AST testing and Genomic analysis are detailed in supplementary material.
-Briefly, Antimicrobial susceptibility was tested using disk diffusion on sheep blood Mueller-Hinton agar following CLSI guidelines, with antibiotics including penicillin, tetracycline, clindamycin, erythromycin, vancomycin and levofloxacin.[13]
+Full descriptions of WGS, AST testing and Genomic analysis are detailed in supplementary material.
+Briefly, antimicrobial susceptibility was tested using disk diffusion on sheep blood Mueller-Hinton agar following CLSI guidelines, with antibiotics including penicillin, tetracycline, clindamycin, erythromycin, vancomycin and levofloxacin.[13]
 DNA from isolates was extracted and sequenced on the Illumina HiSeq 2500 platform to generate 100–150 bp paired-end reads.